bdmendes/smockito/docs/_docs/guide.md

 With the eta-expansion and context parameters in place, setting up mocks becomes straightforward.

-In Smockito, mocks are usually created with the `mock` method, which requires a type parameter representing the class to be mocked.
+In Smockito, mocks are created with the `mock` method, which requires a type parameter representing the class to be mocked.
 For example:

 ```scala
 val filter = mock[Filter]